Virginia is set to remove Richmond's Lee statue on Wednesday

 In Richmond, a city that was the capital of the Confederacy for much of the Civil War, the Lee statue became the epicenter of last summer’s protest movement.
 The city has removed more than a dozen other pieces of Confederate statuary on city land since Floyd’s death.

-As one of the largest and most recognizable Confederate statues in the country, the removal of the Lee statute is expected to draw large crowds.
+Tle Lee statue is one of the largest and most recognizable Confederate statues in the country, and its removal is expected to draw large crowds.

-Limited viewing opportunities will be available on a first‐come, first‐serve basis, state officials said in Monday's news release.
-The removal will also be livestreamed through the governor's Facebook and Twitter accounts, both of which have the handle of @governorVA.
+Limited viewing opportunities will be available on a first‐come, first‐served basis, state officials said in Monday's news release.
+The removal also will be livestreamed through the governor's Facebook and Twitter accounts.

 The Lee statue was created by the internationally renowned French sculptor Marius-Jean-Antonin Mercie and is considered a “masterpiece,” according to its nomination to the National Register of Historic Places, where it has been listed since 2007.